 Camping has become increasingly popular in the past couple of years.
 It can be hard to book sites even months in advance!

 So what do you do if you are looking for reservations for overbooked campgrounds?

-Maybe you need to consider buying your own land so you don’t have this problem.
-See all our adventures in this area on this YouTube Playlist — bookmark it as we are in the middle of this process!
+Maybe you need to consider buying your own land so you don't have this problem.
+See all our adventures in this area on this YouTube Playlist — bookmark it as we are still working on it!
 More videos to come!

 The following are my tips for booking a last-minute reservation or snagging a cancellation.

 The following are seven ways that you can find last-minute camping reservations.